 Trade accounts receivable are amounts due from customers for goods sold or services rendered to third parties in the ordinary course of business.
 The accounts receivable are recognized initially at transaction price and subsequently measured at amortized cost using the effective interest method, less provision for expected credit losses.
-The carrying amount of the asset is reduced through the use of a credit loss allowance, and the amount of the credit loss is recognized as "Selling, general and administrative" in the consolidated income statement.
+The carrying amount of the asset is reduced through the use of a credit loss allowance, and the amount of the credit loss is recognized as "Selling, general and administrative expenses" in the consolidated income statement.
 When a trade receivable is uncollectible, it is written-off against the impairment account for trade receivables.
-Subsequent recoveries of amounts previously written off are credited against "selling, general and administrative" in the consolidated income statement.
-The impairment policies on trade receivables are further described in Note 7.6.35.
+Subsequent recoveries of amounts previously written off are credited against "Selling, general and administrative expenses" in the consolidated income statement.
+The impairment policies on trade receivables are further described in Note 7.6.17 and 7.6.35.